404Wolf/mdvalidate/example/input.md

+# Shopping List

+- Apples
+    - Red and fresh
+    - From the market
-- test
+- Bananas
-  - test
+    - Organic
-  - test
+- Carrots
-- test
+    - For the soup